Written Statement under CPC

 Specific Denial-

-• The rule clearly says that the person must have given the specific reason that why he is denying the fact given into the plaint.
+• The rule clearly says that the person must have given the specific reason why he is denying the fact given in the plant.
 He cannot just say that I AM NOT ADMITTING THIS FACT.
 He must be specific on this answer.

-• The rule also provides that if the defendant fails to submit his written statement in the court on time, the court may decide its judgement on the basis of the facts provided in the plaint by the plaintiff.
-This rule is not applicable to disabled people.
-Also, the court may ask the plaintiff to provide evidence to prove his fact alleged in the plaint.
+• The rule also provides that if the defendant fails to submit his written statement to the court on time, the court may decide its judgement based on the facts provided in the plaint by the plaintiff.
+This rule does not apply to disabled people.
+Also, the court may ask the plaintiff to provide evidence to prove the fact alleged in the plaint.

 • The court will provide the decree of the court after pronouncing the judgement in the court, even though the defendant was unable to submit his statement.